Amalgam Replacement | Amalgam Removal Brisbane

-A strong and robust dental material, many of you will be surprised to learn that despite its internal strength, amalgam fillings are actually held in place by their size and shape.
+Amalgam is a strong and robust dental material, but despite its internal strength, amalgam fillings are actually held in place by their size and shape.

-This means that rather than using bonding agents or etching techniques that hold newer fillings in place, some of your surrounding tooth must be removed and a niche carved out for an amalgam filling to be retained.
+This means that rather than the use of bonding agents or etching techniques that hold newer fillings in place, some of your surrounding tooth must be removed and a niche carved out for an amalgam filling to be retained.

 Replacement fillings (shown right) are available in a range of tooth coloured & biomimetic materials.

-Due to innovations in modern dentistry, such as porcelain fillings, our patients frequently ask about amalgam replacement, and these newer fillings have several key benefits over amalgam, particularly for patients –
+Due to innovations in modern dentistry, such as porcelain fillings that match your tooth-colour, we are often asked about amalgam replacement.
+Newer fillings have several key benefits over amalgam, particularly for patients –

 - That wish to improve their dental aesthetics.